tad-lispy/ecosystem-simulation/README.md

 The `actor` field controls what is the initial state of the new actor.
 We will need to come up with some type of value that will describe our actors.

 The `displacement` controls how far and in what direction the new actor will spawn relative to its parent.
-The initial actors have no parents, so they will spawn in an arbitrary point (lets call it the origin).
+The initial actors have no parents, so they will spawn in an arbitrary point (let's call it the origin).
 You can use displacement to move them away from this point, so that if you have more than one actor, they don't end up all in one place.

 Newly spawned actors can immediately interact with other actors.
 You could use the `interactions` field for that, but for now let's not do this.
 It's a list, so we can simply set it to `[]` - no interactions.